vbotka/ansible-rsnapshot/README.md

 ## Role Variables

-Review the defaults and examples in vars.
+See the defaults and examples in vars.

 By default there are no backup points defined by variables **rsnapshot_backup_points** and **rsnapshot_backup_points_test**.
 At least one backup point must be defined.
 Otherwise rsnapshot will fail with the error:

 ```
 ERROR: At least one backup point must be set. rsnapshot can not continue.
 ```

-## Dependencies

-None.

 ## License